theminecraftarchitect/Minecraft-Console-Edition-Tutorial-Worlds/README.md

 ⬇️ Download the tutorial worlds at https://www.theminecraftarchitect.com/tutorial-worlds

-⌨️ Please report any conversion issues in the tab above!
+⌨️ Please report any conversion issues in the `issues` tab above!
 Thank you :)